 - Course language: English

 The module is part of the specialization area Data and Information Systems.
-See the Module Catalogue and Campus Office for addtional information on exam regulations, credits, lecture hours et cetera.
+See the Module Catalogue and RWTHOnline for additional information on exam regulations, credits, lecture hours et cetera.